hyperkot/event/docs/event.md

 ### eventProperty.init(handler, [context])
 Adds an initialization handler.
-Initialization handlers are invoked during the very first emit of event in this EventProperty.
-If first emit already occurred then the handler is invoked immediately.
+Initialization handlers are invoked during the very first emit of event in this  If first emit already occurred then the handler is invoked immediately.
 This method returns a promise which may be used instead of passing a callback.
 Note that promise resolve and reject handler will be invoked only on the next event loop iteration while callback